Raell/Chaos-Fractals/readme.md

  Open this help menu

- ------Examples------
+##Examples
- I've prepared some interesting fractals here to test and generate, just copy and paste the entire line:
+I've prepared some interesting fractals here to test and generate

 (Sierpinski Triangle)
 ./chaos -g